Probate Q&A Series

 • Reasonable postage or handling charges for mailed requests

 You can pay by cash, check or credit card if the clerk’s office accepts it.
 If you choose to submit your request online, follow the eCourts instructions and include payment through the secure portal.
-Expect processing times of one to two business days for routine requests, though delays may occur in high-volume periods.
+Processing times vary by county and request volume.

-North Carolina’s Public Records Act defines and promotes public access to court files.
-See N.C.G.S. § 132-1 (Public Records Definitions).
-Probate records fall under that statute, subject to narrow exceptions for privacy.
-If the clerk denies access or requires additional steps, you may file a written petition for access with the clerk or the senior resident judge under N.C.G.S. § 7A-314 (Access to Records).
+North Carolina’s Public Records Act defines public records, but access to court records is also governed by court rules and statutes.
+Probate records are generally public, subject to narrow exceptions for privacy.
+If the clerk denies access or requires additional steps, you may need to seek relief through the court under applicable court-records procedures.

 Key Steps to Obtain a Copy of an Estate File